Remembering Kobe Bryant’s Streak Of 50-Point Games In 2007

-All good things must come to an end and on march 25th – 9 days after the streak started – Kobe’s 50 point game streak ended….but barely.
-Bryant scored 17 in the first 9 minutes of the game and outscored Jason Richardson 43 to 9 as the Lakers extended their win streak to 5 by beating the Warriors by 2.
+All good things must come to an end and on March 25th — nine days after the streak started — Kobe’s 50-point game streak ended….but barely.
+Bryant scored 17 points in the first nine minutes of the game and outscored Jason Richardson 43-to-9 as the Lakers extended their win streak to five by beating the Warriors by two.

 After the game, Warriors coach Don Nelson joked they “held him to 43, by God” and Bryant joked that he had an “off-night.”